Dekton Kitchen Worktops – the best valued stone surface product of this generation

 What colours is Dekton supplied in?

-For all colour information please visit:
+For all colour information please refer to the links below:

 The applications for Dekton.
 I.e. will it fit in any circumstances and surroundings?

 Dekton slabs can be supplied in large or small quantities, therefore they can be utilised for development of miniscule or enormous-scale projects alike.
-Some of our customers have used 1 slab only to complete a set of kitchen worktops, others have ordered 3 slabs of the same kind to layer their bathroom flooring around the house.
+Some of our customers have used 1 slab only to complete a set of kitchen worktops, others have ordered 3 slabs of the same kind to layer their bathroom unit or flooring around the house.
 The point is, because of the many attributes of Dekton, the material can be used anywhere.
 It is strong and long-lasting, therefore everything from standard Dekton, to external patio cladding will suffice.

 Dekton, just like ceramic or quartz worktops is a man-made product.
 It is a composition of vast particles that are heated, (or rather sintered) to produce the stone-textured material, that is later polished and cut to size.
-Sinterisation is a special particle production process employed by Dekton.
-It is essentially the metamorphic change that natural stone (e.g. granite) goes through, although it is intensely accelerated and manipulated by the company thanks to the modern technological advances.
+Sinterisation is a special particle production process employed strictly by Dekton.
+It is essentially the metamorphic change that natural stone (e.g. granite) goes through, although it is intensely accelerated and manipulated by the Company thanks to modern technological advances.

 Who supplies Dekton to Polish Granite’s workshop?

 There are threefold reasons why Dekton is strictly unique.
 Firstly, it is completely non-porous due to the sinterization process that Dekton have mastered.
-Like we mentioned above, during this high-tech procedure they are able to manipulate vast variables and eliminate those which are inferior or negatively impact the product.
+Like we mentioned above, during this high-tech procedure they are able to manipulate vast variables and eliminate those which are inferior or negatively impact the process.
 In effect, they create a condition that is perfect for generation of well-nigh perfect stone surfaces.

 Thirdly, the wide set of hues that Dekton offers is truly special.
-Some of the Dekton products have patterns, shades or meshing that we have never observed before.
+Some of the Dekton styles have patterns, shades or meshing that we have never observed before.
 They immerse the viewer, and each single day grant the owner of the worktops a hint of some new enticing detail.

-Do Dekton products retain the colour intensity?
+Does a Silestone Dekton worktop retain the colour intensity?

 Of course.
 Dekton is a sturdy material that does not loose its original colour, as is unfortunately the case with some quartz or granite products.
 You can keep using it for two years, 5 years, 10 or even 20 – so long as they are regularly cleaned and maintained, they will keep their original qualities.
-This is even the case for darker shades, which can resist exposure to constant sunrays and still be as dark as the day you received them.
-Likewise, the same applies to lighter colours which can be frequently exposed to dirt, wine, coffee and coke spillages.
-Because Dekton worktops have zero porosity, you do not need to worry about the lighter colours absorbing the intense or acidic dark liquids.
+This is even the case for darker shades, which are resist exposure of constant sunrays and still be as dark as the day you received them.
+Likewise, the same applies to lighter dekton colours which can be frequently exposed to dirt, wine, coffee and coke spillages.
+Because Dekton kitchen worktops have zero porosity, you do not need to worry about the lighter colours absorbing the intense or acidic dark liquids.
 In short: No fading.
 No decolouring.
 No staining.